Collab4exaNBody/doc_exaDEM/docs/source/project_exaDEM/user_guide/IO.rst

 - Name: `read_dump_particles`
 - Description: This operator reads a dump file with all particle information required to restart the simulation.
 See operator: @write_dump_particles
 - Parameters:
-   * `enable_friction` : Enable to write friction information.
-By default this option is activated.
    * `filename` : Dump file name to read.
    * `bounds` : If set, override the domain's bounds, filtering out particles outside of overriden bounds (AABB = [[infx, infy, infz],[supx, supy, supz]]).
    * `expandable` : If set, override domain expandability stored in file